sfalexrog/multiplatform_template/README.md

 Ideally, each resulting project should have a web version that is automatically deployed to Github Pages.
 This means using a CI system (for which a template is also a welcome thing).

 Each platform is going to present its own set of challenges.
-These challenges will eventually be documented in a separate file.
+These challenges will eventually be documented in a separate file. (**UPDATE**: [some info there](docs/platform-quirks.md))